Bard Alumnus Arthur Aviles ’87 Awarded a Dance/USA Fellowship to Artists

 Friday, September 29, 2023

-A Discussion with Jennifer Homans Campus Center, Weis Cinema2:00 pm – 3:00 pm EDT/GMT-4 Jennifer Homans talks about her recent book, Mr. B: George Balanchine's 20th Century.
+A Discussion with Jennifer Homans Bertelsmann Campus Center, Weis Cinema2:00 pm – 3:00 pm EDT/GMT-4 Jennifer Homans talks about her recent book, Mr. B: George Balanchine's 20th Century.
 Balanchine’s life coincided with some of the biggest historical events of his time.
 Born in Russia under the last Czar, Balanchine experienced the upheavals of World War I, the Russian Revolution, exile, World War II, and the Cold War.
 A co-founder of the New York City Ballet in 1949, he pressed dance in America to the forefront of modernism and made it a popular art.
 None of this was easy, and we will talk about his loneliness and failures, his five marriages—all to dancers— and many loves, and the ways that loss and love shaped his art.
 We will also follow his bouts of ill health and spiritual crises, and learn of his profound musical skills and sensibility, and his immense determination to make some of the most glorious, strange, and beautiful dances ever to grace the modern stage.
 Homans will reflect on Balanchine's life and work, and also on the experience and paradoxes of writing a life.
 Mr. B:

 George Balanchine’s Twentieth Century, tells the epic story of one of the greatest choreographers of our time.
 Born in Imperial St. Petersburg in 1904, Balanchine survived as a child, barely, World War One and the Russian Revolution.
 He saw broken bodies and gruesome death, the human form destroyed, and in his own dances, he started over, building with the sticks and bones of the old, ruined Imperial art, and with everything he picked up as he went along, to invent a whole new way of dancing that pressed ballet to the forefront of modern art.
 Homans’ book, a decade in the making and based on over 100 interviews and research in archives across Russia, Europe, and the Americas, carries us through Balanchine’s tumultuous and high- pitched life and into the making of his extraordinary dances.
 We follow his path through the Russian avant-garde and into exile, where he joined with Diaghilev’s Ballets Russes and worked with Matisse and Picasso; Ravel and Stravinsky; surrealism, Dada and expressionism.
 We see him flee Europe in 1933 for NYC, where he founded, with Lincoln Kirstein, the NYCB in 1948.
 None of this was easy, and Homans shows us his loneliness and failed companies, his five marriages—all to dancers— and many loves.
 We follow his bouts of ill health and his spiritual crises, and learn of his profound musical skills and sensibility, and his immense determination to make some of the most glorious and beautiful, strange, absurd, and at times gruesome dances ever to grace the modern stage.
 Balanchine lived through his dancers.
 He was not like Mozart or Einstein or Picasso working alone to change the way people hear or think or see.
 He needed music and a whole theatrical enterprise, but dancers above all.
 His gift didn’t exist without them, and he gathered them and shaped them, making his own paints and pigments from their flesh and blood.
 Making dances was personal, psychological, intimate even, and because women were his primary material, and because he was a man who loved women, eroticism and love were always a part of it.
 As a man, Balanchine was deeply human, but also genuinely otherworldly—not of this life, and he knew it.
 His dances depended on the dancers he loved who, in some alchemy of art, were also him.
 They called him ‘Mr. B.’